 How much aquarium sand will I need for my tank?

 The general rule for stocking your tank with sand is 1.5 pounds of aquarium sand substrate per gallon.
 However, this does not take into account any of the unique factors for the individual tank.
-The amount of sand that you will need for your tank will vary depending on a few different aspects of your set up.
+The amount of sand that you will need for your tank will vary depending on a few different aspects of your setup.

-Heavily planted tanks might need deeper beds of larger than one inch if the root systems require lots of space to grow.
+Heavily planted tanks might need deeper beds larger than one inch if the root systems require lots of space to grow.
 Larger objects and decorations might also need a deeper foundation of sand in order to anchor them safely and effectively.
 Deep beds can also provide more space for beneficial bacterial colonies to thrive.
 However, maintaining a thicker layer of sand does come with some upkeep.

 Sand that is left undisturbed and deprived of oxygen can become an anaerobic dead zone.
 This situation can be prevented by stirring the sand occasionally, or by adding some fish that are natural burrowers to your tank to keep things moving.

 A shallow bed of sand closer to one inch deep might be more suitable for smaller burrowing fish and smaller plants.
-The shape of your tank is also something to consider when purchasing any substrate, as vertical oriented tanks will have less of a surface to cover than a wide bottom tank.
+The shape of your tank is also something to consider when purchasing any substrate, as vertically oriented tanks will have less of a surface to cover than a wide bottom tank.
 If your sand substrate of choice is not live, you might consider purchasing more than you think you will use, just in case.

 Are there any problems associated with aquarium sand substrate?

 However, there are some things to be cautious about when using sand as an aquarium substrate.
 If there are deep portions of sand that do not receive adequate oxygen, it can become a breeding ground for anoxic bacteria, which release toxic hydrogen sulfide gas.
-This build up can be prevented by making sure the sand is oxygenated in the same way that your water is- by moving it around.
+This build-up can be prevented by making sure the sand is oxygenated in the same way that your water is- by moving it around.

 If you do not keep fish that like to burrow and dig in the substrate, you can always give the sand an occasional stirring to keep things moving.
 Another potential problem with sand substrates can occur with brown algae blooms.
-This tends to happen when a sand substrate that is silica based is used in the aquarium, which feeds the algae and encourages its growth.
+This tends to happen when a sand substrate that is silica-based is used in the aquarium, which feeds the algae and encourages its growth.